It comes up from time to time in #namehelp posts, and in all sorts of baby naming forums, too:

 We love the name Raymond, after my dad, but we’re having a girl.

 I’d like to use my mother’s maiden name for my first child, but does Macallister work for a daughter?

-Often well meaning comments suggest that the family reserve the name for a future son, and choose a different name for their daughter.
+Often well meaning comments suggest that the family save the name for a son, and choose a different name for their daughter.
 When I first started out, I think it’s possible that I said that sometimes, too.
 (And I’m sure I thought it more than once.)

-So I thought I’d share why I won’t suggest parents reserve a name for future use.
+So I thought I’d share why I no longer suggest parents the save name for a son.

 Girls deserve family names, too.

 I know a few families where the boys are named after fathers and grandfathers, and the girls’ names?
 They’re just pretty.